Bargaining for Beginners

 - management representatives of the employer.

 The bargaining process begins at Local meetings where MGEU members elect their negotiating representatives.
 Those elected to the Committee are responsible for organizing a series of meetings to collect bargaining proposals.
-These meetings provide every member with the opportunity to share what they’d like to see in the contract, or suggest improvements to what currently exists.
+Members must fill out the Bargaining Proposal Form (Civil Service members fill out a different Civil Service Bargaining Proposal Form) to bring to a meeting, where it is voted on by other members.
+The process provides every member with the opportunity to share what they’d like to see in the contract, or suggest improvements to what currently exists.

 A give-and-take process